 Alexander N. Schmidt-Lebuhn & Kirsten Cowley

-Now also available on Android logo Android and iOS logo iOS
+Now also available on Android and iOS

 A key to the species of the Cassinia group (Asteraceae: Gnaphalieae).
 They represent approximately 20% of the Australian Gnaphalieae, also known as the cudweed or everlasting paper daisy tribe, and are generally woody plants with a centre of diversity in southeastern Australia.
 As currently circumscribed the group comprises the large genera Cassinia and Ozothamnus as well as the small satellite genera Apalochlamys, Calomeria, Haeckeria, Ixodia, Odixia and Paenula.
 Most of these genera appear to be phylogenetically nested in Ozothamnus sect.
 Ozothamnus, but Ixodia and Ozothamnus sect.
 Hebelaena are more distantly related (Schmidt-Lebuhn & Constable, 2013).